Idaho State Historical Museum Education Programs

 - Fur Trappers

 - The Oregon Trail – What Is It?

 - The History of Boise

-Additional visits can be scheduled and with a fee of $25 per class.
+Additional visits can be scheduled with a fee of $25 per classroom.
+For example, if there are three classes in the 4th grade a fee of $75 will be charged.
 Payment will be expected the day of the visit.

 To schedule a program to visit your classroom, please send an email to email@example.com with the following information: